 Substitute the word “dog” for “child” in the above paragraph and you have the canine cough scenario.
-Canine cough is here to stay, and the bordetella vaccine, although helpful, does not prevent all types of this bacteria strain.
+Canine cough is here to stay, and the bordetella vaccine, although helpful, does not prevent all types.
 At Lucky Dog we take cleanliness and hygiene very seriously, but it does not mean your dog will not get canine cough at Lucky Dog, or any other canine facility.
-No dog showing signs of illness is permitted to enter our facilities, but a dog may be harboring a virus without showing signs of it himself.
+No dog showing signs of illness is permitted to enter our facilities, but a dog may be harboring a virus without showing signs.
 When looking for a canine care facility ask the staff if a one-way air flow isolation room is available.
 This is a Dept of Agriculture requirement!
 An isolation room does not have to be pretty, but it does have to be effective.
 Bathrooms, cubby areas, and closets do not make effective isolation rooms!

 Should your dog experience any of the symptoms listed below, please call your veterinarian and do not expose him to other dogs.